jihor/step-by-step-mapper/README.md

 ```
 public class DemoConverterRegistry extends ConfigurableConverterRegistry {

-    // We'll be calling this registry from multiple converters so
-    // let's implement it as a singleton even though it's not mandated by the superclass,
+    // It's a reasonable thing to implement the registry as a singleton
     public final static DemoConverterRegistry instance = new DemoConverterRegistry();

     public static ConverterRegistry getInstance() {